nftstorage/nftstorage.link/packages/edge-gateway/README.md

 nft.storage Gateway is currently rate limited at 200 requests per minute to a given IP Address.
 In the event of a rate limit, the IP will be blocked for 30 seconds.

+## Deny List

+We rely on [badbits](https://github.com/protocol/badbits.dwebops.pub) denylist together wtth our own denylist to prevent serving malicious content to the nftstorage.link users.

+When new malicious content is discovered, it should be reported to [badbits](https://github.com/protocol/badbits.dwebops.pub) denylist given it is shared among multiple gateways.
+When the reported CIDs are added into badbits, we just need to force our [denylist sync workflow](https://github.com/nftstorage/nftstorage.link/actions/workflows/cron-denylist.yml) to run manually.

+As a workaround, or to block content only relevant for nftstorage.link we can simply use our denylist as described in our [CLI documentation](./scripts/README.md).

 ## Persistence

 Several metrics per gateway are persisted to track the performance of each public gateway over time.
 Moreover, the list of gateways that have previously fetched successfully a given CID are also persisted.